US, Japan and South Korea meet after North Korea missile test | DW | 14.09.2021

 Diplomats from Japan, the US and South Korea have met for talks in Tokyo after the latest North Korean missile test

-Senior envoys from Japan, the US and South Korea have held talks in Tokyo centered on North Korea's missile and nuclear programs.
+Senior envoys from Japan, the US and South Korea have held talks in Tokyo that focused on North Korea's missile and nuclear programs.

 The meeting follows announcements from North Korean state media that tests involving a new long-range missile had been successful.